Noah Fant: Cincinnati Bengals

 After his release from the Seahawks, many teams were interested in acquiring Fant.
 The Cincinnati Bengals, New Orleans Saints, and Miami Dolphins all held meetings and private workouts for Fant.
 After having meetings with all aforementioned teams, Fant would sign a one-year deal with the Bengals on July 31, 2025.
-In the Bengals season opener against the Cleveland Browns, Fant would score a one-yard touchdown, thrown from quarterback Joe Burrow.
-He would finish the game with four receptions off five targets for 26 yards and a touchdown.
+In the Bengals season opener against the Cleveland Browns, Fant scored a one-yard touchdown on a pass from quarterback Joe Burrow.
+He finished the game with four receptions off five targets for 26 yards and a touchdown.

+Over the 2025 season, Fant gave up a record-breaking three fumbles returned for touchdowns on just 34 receptions.

+New Orleans Saints

+On March 11, 2026, Fant signed a two-year, $8.75 million contract with the New Orleans Saints.